Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Method

 \subsubsection{Audiovisual Entity Extraction}

-For each segment $i$, we employ a LLM to extract key entities from its textural representation $C_i^t$.
-The LLM identifies and categorizes salient subjects like \textit{characters}, \textit{locations}, and \textit{events}, producing a set of entities with summarized descriptions:
+For each segment $i$, we employ an LLM to extract salient entities from the textual representation $C_i^t$, covering characters, locations, and events.
+This yields

-where each $e_k^i$ represents a semantic entity, including its name and description derived from the audiovisual context of segment $i$.
+where each $e_k^i$ includes an entity name and a concise description derived from the segment’s audiovisual context.

-While prior approaches often merge entities using simple name matching or cosine similarity thresholds \cite{VideoRAG, shen2025vgent}, such heuristics are insufficient for long videos with complex variations.
-For example, a character appearing in different scenes with varying outfits (e.g. \textit{red dress} vs. \textit{yellow dress}) or emotional states (e.g. \textit{happy old man} vs. \textit{angry male teacher}) may be incorrectly split into multiple entities, while two visually similar but distinct characters may be mistakenly merged.
+Consolidating these entities across long videos is non-trivial.
+Simple heuristics such as name matching or embedding-similarity thresholding~\cite{VideoRAG, shen2025vgent} can be brittle: the same character may be split across segments due to appearance or viewpoint changes, whereas distinct but visually similar characters may be erroneously merged.
 To address this, we perform entity consolidation in two stages, \textit{embedding-based clustering} followed by \textit{LLM-based canonicalization}.
-First, all entity descriptions $\{ e_k^i \}$ are embedded using a text encoder $f_{\text{text}}(\cdot)$ to obtain dense representations: $z_k^i = f_{\text{text}}(e_k^i).$ We then apply clustering to group semantically similar entities into preliminary clusters, capturing potential cross-segment correspondences.
-Second, each cluster is re-evaluated by an LLM, which reads all member entities and either generates a unified canonical summary or separates them into distinct subgroups if semantic conflicts are detected.
-This LLM-in-the-loop verification prevents both over-merging and over-splitting, resulting in a refined set of canonical entities:
+First, we embed each entity description using a text encoder $f_{\text{text}}(\cdot)$, $z_k^i = f_{\text{text}}(e_k^i)$, and cluster the embeddings to form candidate groups of cross-segment correspondences.
+Second, an LLM revisits each cluster and either produces a canonical entity summary or splits the cluster into subgroups when semantic conflicts are detected.
+This verification step mitigates both over-merging and over-splitting, yielding a refined set of canonical entities